nicolasparexxx-del/copilot-extension/README.md

 - Azure Cobolt
 - Oracle AmpereOne

+## Installation
+It is free and easy to start.
+Make sure you (1) have a GitHub Copilot license, (2) install the Arm extension from the GitHub Marketplace, and (3) call `@arm` from your GitHub Copilot chat on GitHub or your favorite code editor.
+The first time you call `@arm` you will have to authorize the extension by clicking through a few screens.
+Then start using `@arm` as much as you'd like.

+## What can I use @arm for?
+The current scope for the `@arm` extension is to assist Arm-based cloud developers in three specific areas: Migration, Optimization, and CI/CD pipelines.
+It also handles basic coding advice for Arm-based servers.

 ## Why use @arm?
 Is it different than standard GitHub Copilot?
 Our extension adds Arm-specific depth to GitHub Copilot in two primary ways.
 First, by ensuring responses are specific to the Arm-architecture.
 Calling `@arm` will ensure any tips, best-practice, and code snippets have the Arm architecture in mind.
 Default Copilot responses may provide information not-applicable to Arm-based cloud development.

 Second, by ensuring responses consist of the most relevant and up-to-date information in an ever-evolving industry.
 The `@arm` extension is built on a constantly updated RAG database of high-quality source material containing the most recent best-practices & code examples for Arm servers.
 Default Copilot responses may not reference the most up-to-date information possible.

-## What can I use @arm for?
-The current scope for the `@arm` extension is to assist Arm-based cloud developers in three specific areas: Migration, Optimization, and CI/CD pipelines.
-It also handles basic coding advice for Arm-based servers.

 ### Migration
 Port your project to the Arm architecture faster by asking about general best-practices, software compatibility, even how to migrate intrinsics to Arm.
 Examples: